Hansjörg Vogel

-Hansjörg Vogel (born 16 March 1951 in Bern) is a Swiss theologian and laicized bishop, who was from 1994 until his resignation in 1995 the Roman Catholic bishop of the Basel.
+Hansjörg Vogel (born 16 March 1951 in Bern) is a Swiss theologian and laicized bishop, who was from 1994 until his resignation in 1995 the Roman Catholic bishop of Basel.

 Life

 On 28 November 1976, he received his priestly ordination.
-After his election as bishop of Basel and the confirmation by the Pope John Paul II, he was nominated as bishop on 4 April 1994.
+After his election as bishop of Basel and the confirmation by Pope John Paul II, he was nominated as bishop on 4 April 1994.
 The episcopal consecration was given by his predecessor in office, Otto Wüst.
 On 2 June 1995, he resigned from his office after it became known that he would soon be a father.

 He then married the woman who was the mother of his child.
 He worked from 1996 to 1998 as a project manager at Refugee Services of the Swiss Labor Assistance and was a scientific assistant at the Red Cross Swiss Therapy.
-Incidentally, he trained as an analytical psychologist at Carl Gustav Jung Institute in Kuesnacht.
+Meanwhile, he trained as an analytical psychologist at Carl Gustav Jung Institute in Kuesnacht.
 Since January 2001, he is an Immigration and Integration Officer working at the Canton of Lucerne.